ava-labs/avalanche-docs/docs/subnets/README.md

 (To be abundantly clear, the above examples are just that: examples.
 These requirements do not apply to the Avalanche Primary Network.)

+### Application-Specific Requirements

+Different blockchain-based applications may require validators to have certain properties.
+Suppose there is an application that requires large amounts of RAM or CPU power.
+A Subnet could require that validators meet certain [hardware requirements](../nodes/build/run-avalanche-node-manually.md#requirements) so that the application doesn’t suffer from low performance due to slow validators.

 ### Support for Private Blockchains

 You can create a Subnet where only certain pre-defined validators may join and create a private Subnet where the contents of the blockchains would be visible only to those validators.
 This is ideal for organizations interested in keeping their information private.
 See [here](../nodes/maintain/subnet-configs.md#private-Subnet) for more info.